Awraf/XOR-for-strings/README.md

 # XOR for strings
 C# XOR (.NET Core)

-Use this application for quickly work with XOR HEX strings values
+Use this application for quickly XOR two strings values